-Our finding is that non-network options are unlikely to be technically feasible to address the identified need set out in this DPAR due to the lack of existing infrastructure in the Menangle Development Area.
-Although there are existing customers in the Menangle Precinct supplied from the mobile substation that was commissioned in 2021, the Menangle Development Area and the underlying planned precincts are largely undeveloped and we consider this area unsuitable for a non-network option that would avoid or defer our preferred network option.
-The Menangle Development Area extends over a 12km long area on both sides of the Hume Highway and is also bordered by the Nepean River and the steep terrain around the river, this results in there being no technically feasible non-network solution to meet the identified need which includes the capacity to supply the customers and provide for their connection to the network.
+Our finding is that non-network options are unlikely to be technically feasible to address the identified need set out in this RIT-D due to the lack of existing infrastructure in the Menangle development area.
+Although the Menangle and Ambarvale supply areas are well established, the Menangle development area and the underlying planned precincts are largely undeveloped and we consider this area unsuitable for a non-network option that would avoid or defer our preferred network option.
+We have already staged our network development in the Menangle Park area by installing a temporary mobile substation to service the initial customer demand.

-We have also found that a SAPS solution could not contribute to meeting the identified need because the demand requirements of the greenfield development area are significant and therefore could not be supported by a network that is not part of the interconnected national electricity system with the ability to draw on grid-connected generation sources.
+We have also found that a SAPS solution could not contribute to meeting the identified need because the load requirements of the greenfield development area are significant and therefore could not be supported by a network that is not part of the interconnected national electricity system with the ability to draw on grid-connected generation sources.